Paraminter/Paraminter.Associating.Semantic.Type.Apheleia/src/Models/README.nupkg.md

-# Paraminter.Semantic.Type.Apheleia.Models
+# Paraminter.Associating.Semantic.Type.Apheleia.Models

 Defines models for a `Paraminter` associator of semantic type arguments.

-See [GitHub](https://github.com/Paraminter/Paraminter.Semantic.Type.Apheleia) for more information.
+See [GitHub](https://github.com/Paraminter/Paraminter.Associating.Semantic.Type.Apheleia) for more information.